-CCS's core academic teachers are required, as a condition of initial and continued employment, to hold a current California Commission on Teacher Credentialing certificate, permit, or other document equivalent to that which a teacher in other public schools would be required to hold.
+CCS's certificated staff (i.e., supervising teachers, counselors, academic administrators) are required, as a condition of initial and continued employment, to hold a current California Commission on Teacher Credentialing certificate, permit, or another document equivalent to that which a teacher in other public schools would be required to hold.

-It is the responsibility of each core academic teacher to ensure that credentials and permits are renewed in a timely manner and remain current.
-Upon renewal, the original document is to be submitted to Human Resources to be copied and filed in the employee's personnel file.
+It is the responsibility of each certificated staff member to ensure that all appropriate credentials and permits are cleared and/or renewed in a timely manner and remain current.
+Upon renewal, a copy of the original document is to be submitted to the Human Resources department to be filed in the employee's personnel file.